PyAr/tutorial/traducidos/stdlib.rst

 ==================

 Python has a "batteries included" philosophy.
 This is best seen through the sophisticated and robust capabilities of its larger packages.
-For example:
+For ejemplo:

 * The :mod:`xmlrpclib` and :mod:`SimpleXMLRPCServer` modules make implementing
   remote procedure calls into an almost trivial task.
 Despite the modules